For this church:

 in the Chapel of Saint Genevieve in the Cathedral Church of Notre Dame, in Paris, is a similar carving in a tablet of stone which was executed at the beginning of the 16th century.

-Beside the Babbington Monument, and not far from the window which is also a memorial of him, is a plaque dedicated to Algernon Henry Strutt, 3rd Baron Belper.
+Beside the Babington Monument, and not far from the window which is also a memorial of him, is a plaque dedicated to Algernon Henry Strutt, 3rd Baron Belper.
 It reads:

 On the south wall of the chantry area, between the two windows, is a metal plaque inscribed: